Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Applications to stacks of Higgs bundles

 \subsection{Motivic Hall algebras}

 In this section, we keep the assumptions from the previous section, in particular: $X$ is a smooth projective geometrically connected curve of genus $g$ over $k$.
 In addition we assume that there is a divisor $D$ on $X$ defined over $k$ such that $\deg D=1$.
+In other words, the degrees of points on $X$ are coprime.